-    Use a knife to cut the passion fruit in half crosswise.
-Scoop the pulp out and into a bowl.
+Cut the passion fruit in half crosswise and scoop the pulp out into a bowl.

-Pour the seedy passion fruit pulp into a mesh sieve set over a big bowl, use a large spoon to press as much juice through as possible.
+Pour the pulp into a mesh sieve set over a big bowl, press to release excess juice.

-Pour the juice over ice, garnish with mint leaves and serve chilled.
+Pour the juice over ice and garnish with mint leaves.